readium/readium.github.io/_pages/about/project_goals.md

 ### Open Source

-Readium is a true open-source project, permissively licensed  under the under the 3-part BSD license.
+Readium is a true open-source project, permissively licensed under the 3-part BSD license.
 This licensing approach applies to ALL the code developed in the Readium project.
 This includes not only the current development projects but also the legacy software (Cloud Reader, Chrome app and Readium C++ SDK)

 ### Communication